 This article concerns itself with the latter.
 For a discussion of the former, please refer to the article neonatal herpes simplex encephalitis.

 Childhood and adult herpes encephalitis is usually due to HSV-1 (90%) with the rest due to HSV-2 5.
 There is no particular age, sex or seasonal predilection.

 Presentation is unfortunately relatively non-specific consisting of fever, headaches, focal neurological deficits, seizures, and altered or decreased level of conciousness.

 Diagnosis is established with PCR of CSF, although the combination of clinical scenario, CSF demonstrating pleocytosis and elevated protein, and appropriate imaging is usually highly suggestive and permits commencement of treatment.

-In the adult immunocompetent patient, the pattern is quite characteristic and manifests as bilateral asymmetrical involvement of the limbic system, medial temporal lobes, insular cortex and inferolateral frontal lobes.
+In the adult immunocompetent patient the pattern is quite characteristic and manifests as bilateral asymmetrical involvement of the limbic system, medial temporal lobes, insular cortices and inferolateral frontal lobes.
 The basal ganglia are typically spared, helping to distinguish it from a middle cerebral artery infarct.

 In immunocompromised patients, involvement can be more diffuse, and more likely to involve the brainstem 5.

 Early diagnosis is difficult and a 'normal' scan should not dissuade from the diagnosis.
 If findings are present, they typically consist of subtle low density within the anterior and medial parts of the temporal lobed and the island of Reil (insular cortex) 2.
 If scanned later then the changes may become more obvious and even progress to haemorrhage.

 Contrast enhancement is uncommon during the first week of the disease.
 Thereafter patchy low level enhancement may be seen 5.

 - may show general oedema in affected region

 - if complicated by subacute haemorrhage there may be areas of hyperintense signal

 T1 C+ (Gd)